thabungm/whiteboard/README.md

-# Interactive whiteboard with Angular.js,node.js & webrtc
+# Interactive drawing with Angular.js,canvas,node.js & webrtc

 Disclaimer: The code is not perfect & has a lot to improve.